Buckenham railway station

 The station was opened in 1844.
-Today it is managed by Greater Anglia.
-According to usage estimates, Buckenham is one of the least-used stations in the country, registering just 216 passenger entries/exits in 2018/19.
-A limited number of services stop at the station.
+Today, it is managed by Greater Anglia.
+According to usage estimates, Buckenham is one of the least-used stations in the country, registering just 216 passenger entries/exits in 2018/19; this is partly due to the limited number of services that stop at the station.
 The station buildings are currently used as a recording studio.

 RSPB Buckenham Marshes is located next to the station, with RSPB Strumpshaw Fen a short walk away.
 Strumpshaw Hall Steam Museum is also located in the area.

 History

 The Bill for the Yarmouth & Norwich Railway (Y&NR), the first public railway line in Norfolk, received Royal Assent on 18 June 1842.
 Work started on the line in April 1843 and it opened on 1 May 1844.
-In June 1845 the Y&NR was amalgamated with the Norwich & Brandon Railway and Buckenham station became a Norfolk Railway asset.
+In June 1845, the Y&NR was amalgamated with the Norwich & Brandon Railway and Buckenham station became a Norfolk Railway asset.